-The SPIRIT project has also integrated released standardized test questions into the assessment options for teachers.
+As of December 2012, the SPIRIT project has also continued to integrate released standardized test STEM content questions into the assessment options for teachers.
 The selected sample assessment items are matched to the 'I' component of the lesson sections.
 The matched items are multiple choice items that are selected from released international (e.g., TIMSS), national (e.g., NAEP), and state assessment sources.
-Permissions are being sought for the use of the items, but many are non-copyrighted.
+Permissions are systematically being sought for the use of the items, but most are non-copyrighted.
 These items are intended as examples of the sorts of questions that can be used to assess student learning in the topic.
 Future enhancements to the assessment system will also allow teachers to create a customized test of standardized test items.
 Strategies are being explored and conceptualized that might permit the items to be automatically scored.
 Such a future system might then provide reports to the teachers on the performance of their students.
-Most of the "T" components of the lessons will have a set of 3 to 4 standardized test questions associated with them, representing a page of sample test items.
-A sample page is included in the appendix.
+Most of the "I" components of the lessons will have a set of 3 to 4 standardized test questions associated with them, representing a page of sample test items.
+These questions can be accessed off of the SPIRIT website.

-For some of the scheduled field tests in 2012, we will select a pre/posttest from the released items on approximately four topics.
+For some of the further field tests to be undertaken in 2013, we will select a pre/posttest from the released items on approximately four topics.
 Each pre/posttest will comprise 25-30 items on the topic.
 To ensure the reliability of the assessment instruments, we will run item level statistics (p-value and point-biserial) and test level (reliability coefficient) analyses.
 Items that perform poorly will be modified or deleted from the final instrument.
 The test will be administered to students prior to participation in the summer program and at the end of the programs.
 We will analyze gains in learning from pre to posttest and test for significance (t-test).
 To ensure that the observed gains are attributable to the intervention, rather than just test/retest effects, we will also administer the pre/posttest instrument in another summer program that is not focused on the topics covered in the field test.
 The time between the pre and posttest will be the same as for the intervention group.
 Then learning gains for the intervention group can be adjusted for the test/retest effects.